 Mitch Mallek (St. Cloud State): .293 AVG, HR, 24 RBI, 32 R, 56 H, 12 2B

 Jake Dunham (Northern Illinois): .291 AVG, HR, 20 RBI, 32 R, 52 H, 12 2B, 37 BB

 Steven Rivas (Long Beach State): .213 AVG, 10 HR, 31 RBI, 29 R, 38 H, 8 2B, 3B

 Notable Pitching Leaders:

 The Wisconsin Rapids Rafters are a member of the finest developmental league for elite college baseball players, the Northwoods League.
-The 23-year-old summer collegiate league is the largest organized baseball league in the world with 20 teams, drawing significantly more fans, in a friendly ballpark experience, than any league of its kind.
-A valuable training ground for coaches, umpires and front office staff, 180 former Northwoods League players have advanced to Major League Baseball, including two-time Cy Young Award winner Max Scherzer (WAS), two-time World Series Champion Ben Zobrist (CHC) and MLB All-Stars Chris Sale (BOS), Jordan Zimmermann (DET), Curtis Granderson (LAD) and Lucas Duda (TB).
+Now in its 25th anniversary season, the Northwoods League is the largest organized baseball league in the world with 20 teams, drawing significantly more fans, in a friendly ballpark experience, than any league of its kind.
+A valuable training ground for coaches, umpires and front office staff, over 200 former Northwoods League players have advanced to Major League Baseball, including three-time Cy Young Award winner Max Scherzer (WAS), two-time World Series Champions Ben Zobrist (CHC) and Brandon Crawford (SFG) and MLB All-Stars Chris Sale (BOS), Jordan Zimmermann (DET) and Curtis Granderson (TOR).
 All league games are viewable live via the Northwoods League portal.
 For more information, visit www.raftersbaseball.com or download the new Northwoods League Mobile App on the Apple App Store or on Google Play and set the Rafters as your favorite team.